 Table of Contents

-It’s a classic American dish from the Eastern Shore of Maryland with just a few simple ingredients all whipped up in a bowl and baked that’s an incredibly easy recipe to make!
+It’s a classic American dish and seafood recipes from the Eastern Shore of Maryland with just a few simple ingredients all whipped up in a bowl and baked.
+It’s an incredibly easy recipe to make!

 Instead of a traditional baked crab imperial recipe, we’re cooking this crab imperial on a smoker with good kiln-dried wood chunks.